Bogdan Vaštšuk

-Bogdan Vaštšuk (born 4 October 1995) is an Estonian professional footballer who plays as an attacking midfielder for Irish club Sligo Rovers and the Estonia national team.
+Bogdan Vaštšuk (born 4 October 1995) is an Estonian professional footballer who plays as an attacking midfielder for Kuwaiti club Al-Shabab and the Estonia national team.

 Club career

 Reading

 In early January 2016, Vaštšuk returned to Reading following his loan deal with Farnborough.

 On 9 May 2016, Reading confirmed that they would not be renewing Vaštšuk's contract.

 Riga

 On 24 August 2016, Vaštšuk signed for Riga FC.

 Levski Sofia loan

 On 21 August 2018, Levski Sofia announced the signing of Vaštšuk on loan for the 2018–19 season, with an option to make the move permanent at the end of the season.

 FCI Levadia

 On 23 August 2019, Vaštšuk signed for FCI Levadia.

 Stal Mielec

 On 20 July 2022, he joined Ekstraklasa side Stal Mielec on a two-year contract.

 Sligo Rovers

 On 5 January 2023, Vaštšuk signed for League of Ireland Premier Division club Sligo Rovers on a two-year deal with the option of a third.
+On 18 July 2023, it was announced that Vaštšuk's contract had been mutually terminated after making just 8 appearances in the clubs 24 games up to that point.